 Notes: Remember you need 10 Level 1 literacy and numeracy credits to gain NCEA Level 1.

-Attendance at any professional dance performances or workshops that may be offered throughout the year would be helpful.
+Learning Resources that are Highly Recommended.
+Attendance at any professional dance performances or workshops that may be offered throughout the year.

 Year 12 Dance - DAN 201